zarf-dev/zarf/docs/3-create-a-zarf-package/4-zarf-schema.md

 ![Required](https://img.shields.io/badge/Required-red)

-**Description:** The name of the chart to deploy; this should be the name of the chart as it is installed in the helm repo
+**Description:** The name of the chart within Zarf; note that this must be unique and does not need to be the same as the name in the chart repo

 |          |          |
 | -------- | -------- |